HueByte/VintageHue/docs/contributing.md

 # Contributing to HueByte Mods

 Thank you for your interest in contributing to HueByte mods!
-This guide will help you get started with contributing to any of our projects.
+This guide will help you get started with contributing to any of my projects.

 ## 🤝 Ways to Contribute

 ### 🐛 Bug Reports

 - Search existing issues before reporting
-- Use our bug report templates
+- Use bug report templates
 - Provide detailed reproduction steps
 - Include system information and logs

 ### 💡 Feature Requests

-- Check our roadmap first
+- Check roadmap first
 - Use feature request templates
 - Explain the use case and benefits
 - Consider implementation complexity

 ### 🔧 Code Contributions

 - Fork the repository
 - Create a feature branch
 - Write tests for new functionality